-- Each machine i has a speed si - As in the identical machines model, job $J_j$ is described by a processing time or load $p_j$ . - The processing time to schedule job $J_j$ on machine i is $p_j/s_i$ . - There is an online algorithm that achieves a constant competitive ratio. - I think the best known online ratio is 5.828 due to Berman et al following the first constant ratio by Aspnes et al. - Ebenlendr and Sgall establish an online inapproximation of 2.564 following the 2.438 inapproximation of Berman et al.
+- Each machine i has a speed s_i - As in the identical machines model, job J_j is described by a processing time or load p_j. - The processing time to schedule job J_j on machine i is p_j/s_i . - There is an online algorithm that achieves a constant competitive ratio. - I think the best known deterministic (resp. randomized) online ratio is 5.828 i(resp.
+4.311) due to P. Berman et al [2000] following the first constant ratio by Aspnes et al. - Ebenlendr and Sgall [2015] establish a deterministic online inapproximation of 2.564 following the 2.438 deterministic online inapproximation of Berman et al. who also proved a 1.8372 inapproximation for any randomized online algorithm.